How do I know if I need therapy?

 Only your physician or psychiatrist can provide medication.
 There is a great deal of research that has demonstrated that often the best approach is a combination of psychotherapy and medication.
 If your symptoms suggest to me that you might benefit from medication, I will refer you to your primary care physician or a psychiatrist for a medication evaluation.

 What services do you provide?

 I am able to provide a wide array of counseling and psychotherapy services and treatments including individual, couples, family, and group therapy in short and long term formats, designed to address a wide variety of clinical issues and problems in living.
-I DO NOT conduct psychological testing, disability assessments, or fill out disability paperwork.
+I DO NOT conduct psychological testing or disability assessments.